cryptocode/blog/content/docs/machinecode.md

 ## Calling from Zig

-Next, we'll call the _add_ function from Zig.
+Next, let's call the _add_ function from Zig.

 The process is roughly as follows: